Enrolment and Participation

 -

-How do I get a certificate of a Micro Degree?
+How do I obtain a certificate for a Micro Degree?

 -

-If I already have a Micro Degree, can I upgrade it by completing further courses?
+If I already have a Micro Degree, can I expand it by taking additional courses?

 -

-Is receiving a certificate (Nachweis) from KI-Campus to complete a course and qualify for a Micro Degree from the Leibniz AI Academy sufficient?
+Is a certificate from the KI-Campus sufficient to register for a course and qualify for a Micro Degree from the Leibniz AI Academy?

 -

-Are the courses already available?/When will they be available?
+Are the courses already available, or when will they be available?

-Most courses are already offered at the Leibniz University, but the material is not yet publicly released.
-Overall, we are committed to constantly update them.
+Most courses are already offered at Leibniz University, but the materials are not yet publicly accessible.

 -